-Figure 113 - Removed Fan, Bi-Venturi, and Components
+Figure 108 - Removed Fan, Bi-Venturi, and Components

-Legenda

-- Mixer (when converting to Propane, install the Mixer included in the Natural Gas to Propane Conversion Kit)

-- 2 Gas Diaphragm if applicable (Models converted to Propane require a Gas Diaphragm - see Natural Gas to Propane Conversion Instructions)
+Legend:

+- 1 Bi-Venturi Tube (Replace with the Bi-Venturi for Gas Propane present in the Convertion Kit delivered with the boiler - See Fuel Conversion Kit Instructions)

+- 2 Gas Orifice (Replace with the Gas Orifice for Gas Propane present in the Convertion Kit delivered with the boiler

+- See Fuel Conversion Kit Instructions)

 - 3 Gas Seal

 - 4 O-Ring

 - 5 Fan

 - 6 Fan to Air Inlet Channel Gasket

-Inspect the fan to air inlet channel gasket.
+- Inspect the fan to air inlet channel gasket.
 Ensure it is not damaged or deteriorating.

-Ensure that the correct gas diaphragm and mixer are used for the correct fuel type for the boiler - Natural Gas or Propane.
+Ensure that the correct gas orifice and bi-venturi are used for the correct fuel type for the boiler - Natural Gas or Propane.
 See Conversion Kit Instructions.
 Failure to do so will result in substantial property damage, severe personal injury, or death.